optakt/flow-dps/docs/api.md

 #### Query Parameters

 * `hash`: Optional.
 Specifies which state commitment hash to get the payload value from.
-Defaults to the latest state commitment hash from the state.
+Defaults to the state commitment of the last sealed block indexed by the service.
 * `version`: Optional.
-Specifies the pathfinding version to use to traverse the state.
-Defaults to the default pathfinder path encoding used in the respective version of the Flow Go dependency.
+Specifies the pathfinder version to use to traverse the state trie.
+Defaults to the default pathfinder of the Flow Go dependency version.

 #### Response Codes